Click on any of the questions below to view the answer to that question

 If you are doing Coop in Ireland, you can expect to be contacted by an Academic member of staff to arrange an evaluation visit.
 You will be contacted in advance of the visit and you must be available on the day.
 The purpose of the visit is to review your progress with the employer and to get your feedback on your placement to date.
 On the basis of their discussion with you and your employer, the Academic member returns an interim evaluation form to the Cooperative Education & Careers Division for review.
 A final assessment of your placement is completed by your employer towards the end of your placement.

 For students doing global placements, we try to arrange academic visits where practical.
 If this isn't possible, an academic member will contact you by telephone.
-In the event of your not being visited, your Coop will be graded on the basis of your final employer evaluation and your report.
+In the event of your not being visited, your Coop will be graded on the basis of your Final Employer Evaluation and your Coop Report.